University Convocation 2023

 At University Convocation, presented by BECU, faculty and staff will welcome you to the Cougar Family, introduce you to academic and community leaders, and help you get off to a good start in your first semester.

-At the 2022 University Convocation, College of Education Associate Professor Zoe Higheagle Strong and a sophomore student speaker will give their inside tips and advice on how to get a great start and make the most of your college experience while at WSU.
+At the 2023 University Convocation, a professor and a sophomore student speaker will give their inside tips and advice on how to get a great start and make the most of your college experience while at WSU.

 Dr. Sophia Tegart is Assistant Professor of Flute at Washington State University where she was awarded the 2020 College of Arts and Sciences Early Career Achievement Award and the 2023 President’s Distinguished Teaching Award.
 She teaches flute, music history, chamber music, and Women in Music in and regularly gives presentations about diversifying the teaching repertoire in music.
 An advocate of music by women composers and composers of the Pacific Rim, she has released 6 albums highlighting their music over the past 4 years.
 As a Yamaha Performing Artist, Tegart has performed throughout North America, Europe, and Asia.
 She is a member of the Pan Pacific Ensemble, a wind quintet dedicated to the advancement of music by composers from the Pacific Rim.
 Recently, the ensemble received the prestigious American Prize in Professional Chamber Music and was a featured performer on Chamber Music America’s Showcase Concert.
 Tegart also founded and serves as the Artistic Director of Fridays at the Clock, an outdoor summer music series here at Washington State University.